tdsacilowski/hashi-demo/README.md

 - `terraform plan`
 - And if all looks good, `terraform apply` to provision

 Once the Nomad cluster has been provisioned, public IP addresses for the servers created will be output to the console.
-You can use these, as above, to SSH into a Nomad server so that we can start submitting some jobs.
+You can use these, as above, to SSH into a Nomad server so that we can start submitting some tasks.

+#### Lesson Learned Regarding Vault Integration

+The integration doesn't necessarily allow you to inject secrets directly into Nomad job specifications, which is what I assume this meant at first.
+However, it was a deliberate decision to not allow this, and you can read more about the justifications [here][nomad_vault_discussion].

+The main use case here is to pass a lease-based token on to the Nomad task so that any Vault requests within that task can function without explicitly passing a token.

+However, certain types of tasks allow configuration via files.
+For example, in the `mysql/mysql-server` Docker container, if you specify a file path to the `MYSQL_ROOT_PASSWORD` environment variable, MySQL will use the file's contents for the `root` password.

+In these cases, it's extremely useful to use a Nomad [`template`][nomad_template] stanza to query Vault for the `root` password, and write it to the [`${NOMAD_SECRETS_DIR}`][nomad_secrets_path] which is a secured filesystem path available only to the defined job.

+This path, which Nomad provides to each job by default, is secured and can not be read outside of the context of the running job.
+E.g. neither `docker inspect` nor `nomad fs` will expose the contents of this file.

 #### Submitting Jobs